opentable/slate/source/index.md

 * Reservation date and/or time

-###URL DETAIL
+### URL DETAIL

 `OpenTable href for the reservation.
 Please see reservation schema.`

 # Inventory

 OpenTable offers partner's the ability to express availability using a **capacity-based model**.
-In this model the partner informs OpenTable of the availability for a given shift and date using a range of times, pacing, and party sizes that can be accomodated.
+In this model the partner informs OpenTable of the availability for a given shift and date using a range of times, pacing, and party sizes that can be accommodated.

 ## setup